johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What is the purpose of your database?

 Data analysis.
 The database is for managing and analyzing data on AirBnB listings in Washington, DC.
 It's for use in a Jupyter notebook exploratory data analysis, a Tableau explanatory data analysis, and a web dashboard.
 I built it in PostgreSQL.
 It contains the data necessary for a JavaScript map in the web dashboard.
 It supports functionalities like viewing the individual listings on a map, understanding host behavior, and analyzing reviews, availability, and pricing.
-As such, it will be read-only for the general user, with myself commiting any updates.
+As such, it will be read-only for the general user, with myself committing any updates.

 * Which people, places, things, etc. are you including in the scope of your database?

 **Listings** - Individual AirBnB listings and their details, like price, location, amenities.
-This data has been partitioned into mutiple tables, with common numerical and categorical data in two primary tables, and several side tables tracking the future availability of the listings, info on minimum and maximum number of nights and price, and average review scores for different aspects of each listing.
+This data has been partitioned into multiple tables, with common numerical and categorical data in two primary tables, and several side tables tracking the future availability of the listings, info on minimum and maximum number of nights and price, and average review scores for different aspects of each listing.

 **Hosts** - Hosts of AirBnB listings and their associated data, like response and acceptance rate, and methods of verifying host identity.
 Partitioned out is a separate host table covering the amount and type of listings the host offers, for analyzing hosts with multiple listings.

 **Neighbourhood** - A list of various DC neighbourhoods, which links to the listings.
+Apparently, I'm going with the British spelling of neighbourhood.

 **Reviews** - Info about each review of all listings.